In this article you will participate in the O.62 Dini.

 I crawl into the cabin.

-That same cabin where I will try to sleep in the next night.
-Although the beds are small but OK, the thought will rage through my body that nothing should go wrong, or the cabin becomes my grave.
-Suppose the nets catch on the bottom of the North Sea behind a wreck, suppose the captain makes a steering error ... and the ship tilts?
-Then I am in the deadliest space of the ship.
-Escaping from that hardly succeeds anyone in a disaster.
+The same cabin where I will try to sleep in vain the next night.
+Although the beds are small but OK, the thought will rage through my body that nothing should go wrong, or the cabin will become my grave.
+Suppose the nets get caught behind a wreck on the bottom of the North Sea, suppose the captain makes a steering error… and the ship tips over?
+Then I am in the most deadly space of the ship.
+Hardly anyone can escape from it in a disaster.

 But so far we are not yet.